 Economic Self-Determination Through Digital Gaming

 These funds support concrete improvements that transform daily life.
+The Kahnawake Gaming Commission, established in 1996, has generated millions in licensing revenues that have been reinvested into the Kahnawake Mohawk Territory.
 Community-led programs benefit from gaming revenue, enabling elders to share traditional knowledge with younger generations in dedicated cultural centers.
-Infrastructure projects bring essential services to remote communities—clean water systems, improved housing, and reliable internet connectivity that bridges geographical isolation while respecting the choice to remain on ancestral lands.
+Infrastructure projects bring essential services to remote communities, clean water systems, improved housing, and reliable internet connectivity that bridges geographical isolation while respecting the choice to remain on ancestral lands.

 Balancing Tradition and Modern Enterprise